Nainho1703/Master_Tesis/README.md

-# Master's Thesis: Infection Clusters in Argentina
+# Master's Thesis: Study of the dynamics of Tuberculosis in urban and semi-urban environments in Argentina

 ## Overview